This is a success message.

 Abstract

-This guide details how to recover Trap 2 in the C-Trap system when it is out of the field of view.
-It uses Z-finder camera focus, joystick movement, and step-size adjustments to locate and center the trap based on the back reflections.
-The same protocol can also be used to get Trap 3 or 4 back to the field of view.
-Keywords: Trap 2, lost trap, C-Trap, Z-finder, back reflection, trap recovery, step size, joystick control
+This guide details how to recover Trap 2 in the C-Trap system when it is out of view.
+It uses Z-finder camera focus, joystick movement, and step-size adjustments to locate and center the trap based on back reflections.
+The same guide can be used to find Traps 3 and 4.

 If Trap 2 is lost from the field of view, follow the steps below to bring it back using the Z-Finder camera in Bluelake.
 You’ll be looking for the second back reflection to help you re-locate the trap.